YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Payment is the last part of a safe decision, not the first.
 A clinic should be able to explain why you are a candidate, what area will be treated, what will be left untreated, how the donor area will be protected, whether medication is relevant, and what result can be expected without exaggeration.
 If that conversation is weak, the payment method will not make the surgery safer.

-This is especially important in Turkey because travel packages can make the process feel complete before the medical plan is complete.
-Hotel, transfer, translator, payment method, and surgery date are useful only when they sit around a proper surgical plan.
-Hair transplant packages in Turkey need medical review first and convenience review second.
+Travel packages in Turkey can make a booking feel complete before the medical plan is clear.
+Hotel, transfer, translator, payment method, and surgery date are useful details, but they do not replace medical review.
+Review the surgery first and the convenience around it second.

 The same logic applies to cheaper travel offers.
 A lower price can be reasonable when the surgeon, clinic process, donor management, and follow up are strong.
 It becomes risky when the savings depend on volume, shortcuts, vague roles, or weak accountability.
 Cheap hair transplant abroad should never mean accepting unclear medical responsibility.

 A price change after direct examination is not always dishonest.
-Sometimes the donor area is weaker than expected, the safe graft number is lower, the recipient area is larger than photos suggested, or a scalp or medical issue changes timing.
-The problem is not the change itself.
-The problem is a change that is not explained medically.
+Sometimes donor capacity is weaker than expected, the safe graft number is lower, the recipient area is larger than photos suggested, or a scalp or medical issue changes timing.
+The change itself is not what worries me.
+The warning sign is a change that no one can explain medically.

 If the graft number increases, ask why.
 If the graft number decreases, ask what area is being prioritized and why.
 If surgery is postponed, ask what needs to improve first.
 If the price changes, ask what medical or policy reason explains that change before treatment begins.
 A changed plan should come with medical reasoning.
 It should not come only with a new number.